burningmonk/mod_redalert/README.md

 you will see all php requests for all web sites on the fly

+### Visudo

+To make redalert able to run ipset you must give this permision.
+Run **visudo** then add this line

+www-data ALL=NOPASSWD: /sbin/ipset *

+### Log files cannot create

+Don't forget to give proper permission on log directories to make module able to deal with files.

+chmod 777 /your/log/directory/

 ### Final Step

 When you sure your configuration is ok and those IP addresses are all malicious, you can drop all packets came from those IP addresses,